dataset-ninja/rocole/README.md

 # RoCoLe: A Robusta Coffee Leaf Images Dataset

-RoCoLe is a dataset for semantic segmentation task tasks.
+RoCoLe is a dataset for semantic segmentation task.